RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/General-Usage/Running a Function on a Timer.md

 Running a Function on a Timer {#runningfunctiontimer}
 ============
 - Create a function who's argument is of type `DiscordCoreClient*`, with a return type of `void`.
-- Create a data value of type `Jsonifier::Vector<RepeatedFunctionData>`.
+- Create a data value of type `jsonifier::vector<RepeatedFunctionData>`.
 - Create a data value of type `RepeatedFunctionData`, and fill out its members, and stuff it inside the vector.
 Be sure to set `repeated` to true if you would like the function call to be recurring.
 - Pass this vector as a member that is a part of the `DiscordCoreClientConfig` structure as an argument to the `DiscordCoreClient` constructor - now the functions it contains will run on a schedule defined by the `intervalInMs` member of the data structure.
 - Do this with as many functions as you would like!